Massey athletes shine in Paris

 Dame Lisa Carrington, Te Aitanga-a-Māhaki and Ngāti Porou, who has studied both a Bachelor of Arts (Māori Studies and Politics) and a Graduate Diploma in Arts (Psychology) at Massey, played a crucial role in the country’s success.
 By adding three gold medals to her tally, she now holds a total of eight gold medals across four Games, making her New Zealand’s most decorated athlete.

-Her first win was in the K4 500m canoe sprint, where her crew, including Bachelor of Arts (Education Psychology) student Olivia Brett, had extra motivation after finishing fourth in Tokyo.
-A thrilling race against Germany earned New Zealand its fourth gold medal of the campaign and set Dame Lisa up for her win in the women’s canoe sprint K2 500m final, followed by her final victory in the K1 500m cementing her as the nation’s greatest athlete.
+Her first win was in the K4 500m canoe sprint, where her crew, including Bachelor of Arts (Education Psychology) student Olivia Brett and Bachelor of Sport and Exercise (Sport Development) student Alicia Hoskin, had extra motivation after finishing fourth in Tokyo.
+A thrilling race against Germany earned New Zealand its fourth gold medal of the campaign and set Dame Lisa and Alicia up for their win in the women’s canoe sprint K2 500m final, followed by Dame Lisa's final victory in the K1 500m cementing her as the nation’s greatest athlete.

 New Zealand’s first gold in Paris came from the Black Ferns Sevens, featuring Postgraduate Diploma in Business graduate Stacey Waaka, Bachelor of Arts (Māori Studies) graduand Sarah Hirini, Master of Health Science (Sport and Exercise) student Tyla King, Bachelor of Health Science student Jorja Miller, Bachelor of Sport and Exercise student Manaia Nuku and Bachelor of Arts (Psychology) student Jazmin Felix-Hotham.
 The team secured their second consecutive gold medal, following their dominating performance three years earlier in Tokyo.